Entry-Level Healthcare Jobs: Easy Medical Roles to Get Started In

 21 Entry-Level Healthcare Jobs

 Despite being classified as “entry-level,” these jobs are essential to keeping the healthcare system running smoothly.
-Every healthcare facility depends on their entry-level employees to help them provide patients with excellent service and care.
+Every healthcare facility depends on its entry-level employees to help them provide patients with excellent service and care.

 This section goes over some of the best entry-level healthcare jobs.
-Each job description references data collected by the US Bureau of Labor Statistics (BLS) regarding median salary in 2021, number of jobs in the US, and job outlook.
+Each job description references data collected by the US Bureau of Labor Statistics (BLS) regarding median salary in 2023, number of jobs in the US, and job outlook.

-Medical Assistant
+1) Medical Assistant

 A medical assistant is someone who works alongside a physician to give care to patients.
 They usually work in a clinic or a doctors office and do things like measuring vital signs and scheduling appointments.
 Medical assistants can also work in specialty clinics like dermatologypediatrics, or obstetrics and gynecology